-- Include business cases, cost benefit analyses, procurement matrices or documentation that illustrates an analysis of efficiency and cost considered by AEMO. - Demonstrate a consistent project cost estimation model and/or approach, including any efforts to continuously improve the method or approach. - Demonstrate that the outputs from the project cost estimation model have undergone a thorough governance and challenge process. - Compare estimated costs against the costs of similar projects. - Provide explanations of trade-offs between capital expenditure and operating expenditure to demonstrate that the preferred option is prudent and efficient (e.g., a capital project to upgrade information technology management systems to reduce operating expenditure). - Show a competitive procurement process for products and services, where appropriate. - Demonstrate how resources will be optimised across the project program. - Demonstrate that proposed costs are consistent with current market costs for comparable labour resources, services and products.20
+- Include business cases, cost benefit analyses, procurement matrices or documentation that illustrates an analysis of efficiency and cost considered by AEMO. - Demonstrate a consistent project cost estimation model and/or approach, including any efforts to continuously improve the method or approach. - Demonstrate that the outputs from the project cost estimation model have undergone a thorough governance and challenge process. - Compare estimated costs against the costs of similar projects. - Provide explanations of trade-offs between capital expenditure and operating expenditure to demonstrate that the preferred option is prudent and efficient (e.g., a capital project to upgrade information technology management systems to reduce operating expenditure). - Show a competitive procurement process for products and services, where appropriate. - Demonstrate how resources will be optimised across the project program. - Demonstrate that proposed costs are consistent with current market costs for comparable labour resources, services and products.21 - Provide information that different options for resolving the issue or delivering the project or function have been considered, along with details on the option assessment criteria in support of selection of the preferred option.

-20 Subject to AEMO's legal obligations.
+Subject to AEMO's legal obligations.